 In order to avoid a conflict of interest, the by-laws of the board prohibit a staff member of any agency from serving on the board if more than 50 percent of the agency's budget is awarded by The Children's Trust.
 No portion of a board member's salary may be paid through funding provided by The Children's Trust.

 All board members are expected to attend the monthly meeting of the board, and actively participate as a member of at least one board committee which meets monthly, in addition to the meeting of the board as a whole.
 Each board member is required to file financial disclosure statements and abide by the Florida Code of Ethics.

 Please refer to the Grants section for more information on major initiatives funded by The Children's Trust.
 Also available are the agencies currently funded, and other information on the work of The Trust.

 Applications for board membership are not being accepted at this time.

 Most meetings are held at the offices of The Children's Trust located at 3150 SW 3rd Avenue, Miami, FL 33129.

 The Children’s Trust desires to maintain the highest level of integrity and transparency in all its endeavors and abides by statutory regulations which are promulgated in the State of Florida Code of Ethics for Public Officers and Employees (Chapter 112, Part III of Florida Statutes) and The Children’s Trust Ordinance, Ordinance #02-247, §9 (codified as §2-1529 of Miami-Dade County Code).

-If you have questions about board membership or the application process, please email Muriel Jeanty, Clerk of the Board, at email@example.com, or call her at 786.598.2280.
+If you have questions about board membership or the application process, please contact Muriel Jeanty, Clerk of the Board, at email@example.com, or at 786.598.2280.